a. Admiral Frank Bowman Scholar Program Applicants

 Midshipman applicants to the Bowman Scholar Program should seek out and consult with faculty members in the academic departments who are knowledgeable about summer internship opportunities.
 These faculty members may be in the midshipman's academic major department, but an internship coordinator may also be a USNA faculty member associated with another department. (e.g., a faculty member in the USNA Physics Department serves as the liaison and coordinator for internship opportunities at the Los Alamos National Laboratory.)

-During the fall semester of 2/c year, a Bowman Scholar Program applicant should identify from available opportunities an internship that might be integrated with other aspects of the program.
+During the fall semester of 2/c year, a Bowman Scholar Program applicant should identify from available opportunities a USNA-approved internship that might be integrated with other aspects of the program.
 Information that must be provided for the proposed internship includes, but is not limited to: (1) host name and location; (2) length; (3) description of the internship project; (4) expenses associated with the proposed internship (e.g., travel to/from the location, meals per diem, lodging per diem, etc.); (5) level and type of financial support available from the host institution, laboratory or government office for the internship; and (6) level and type of expenses not covered by the internship host.

 During the fall semester, and into the spring semester as necessary, a Bowman Scholar applicant should meet with the faculty member designated in the academic division (for his/her major) as the coordinator of summer internships for the division.
 This faculty member can provide general guidance for internship information, and may, in turn, advise the program applicant to engage in further internship conversations with additional faculty coordinators.